 When it comes to social media, you don’t need a huge presence and you don’t need to post every single day (but if you did, it would help!).
 Stick to one or two platforms (try to use the ones most of your customers are on, like Facebook).
 You can get away with simply giving a glimpse into the behind-the-scenes of how your business works.
 People are interested in learning things they do not know, and the odds are good that power tools and the people who use them might intrigue your clients.
 Social media is a bear of a topic though, so if you want more details, check out our social media crash course.

 Method #3: SEO

 Popping up when that happens is the first step; then making sure what pops up is of high quality and able to establish a relationship is the next one.
-This is another huge topic, so to get more info on the subject of Search Engine Optimization, look here.
+This digital marketing practice is called Search Engine Optimization (SEO), and it’s important to develop a clear SEO strategy.
+SEO for construction businesses is another huge topic, so to get more info on the subject of Search Engine Optimization, look here.

 Give Your Advocates Data So They Can Pitch Their Boss On Your Behalf